What’s Hot And What’s Not in the 2019 Lincoln Lineup

 Despite being one of the first Lincoln models to receive the next-gen styling update, the MKZ is now dangerously old, riding on a platform that’s first appeared in 2013.
 The name MKZ, too, is soon about to be phased out, but the intermediate sedan which shares its underpinnings with the Ford Fusion will likely continue to be offered under a new one.
 The current models start from around $36,500, for which you get a more luxurious cabin and a few standard features more but not much else.
 The cabin materials are still not of substantial enough quality, and ride quality also leaves a lot to be desired.
 Especially if you opt for high-performance tires.
 The MKZ can also become quite pricey if optional advanced safety gear is a must.
 The range-topping MKZ Black Label costs almost $50,000 regardless of whether you opt for a hybrid or a conventional model.

 The MKC’s powertrain lineup carries over into MY 2019.
-The base models will continue with a 2.0L turbo four that yields 240 horsepower and 270 lb-ft of torque.
-On the other hand, a more powerful 2.3L EcoBoost variant cranks up as much as 285 hp and 305 lb-ft of torque.
-The downside is – the blue oval still hasn’t found the Lincoln MKC worthy of a more contemporary transmission, given the 2019 models make do with 6-speed automatics.
+The base models will continue with a 2.0L turbo four that yields 240 horsepower and 270 lb-ft of rotational force.
+On the other hand, a more powerful 2.3L EcoBoost variant cranks up as much as 285 hp and 305 lb-ft.
+The downside is – the blue oval still hasn’t deemed the Lincoln’s compact crossover worthy of a more contemporary transmission, given the 2019 models make do with 6-speed automatics.
 However, the powerful engines alone are more than enough to make the MKC one of the most inspiring small luxury crossovers on the market, performance-wise.
 Maybe even a handful since the optional engine puts a strain on the MKC chassis.
 The 2019 Lincoln MKC owners probably won’t find that to be the issue.
 Especially considering most of them will end up with the base engine anyway.
 The real question remains: how long will the MKC retain its current name?